What is a Nerve?

 The structure of a nerve is explained below:

-The perineurium is concentrically laminated and composed of flattened cells collagen fibers and basement membranes.
+- The perineurium is concentrically laminated and composed of flattened cells collagen fibres and basement membranes.

 Also Read: Neuron and Nerves